 As we move through our lives, change is constant.
 Your health, income, household, and responsibilities can shift from one year to the next.
 Because change is always happening, it’s a good idea to review your life insurance needs each year.
 This annual check-in gives you the opportunity to make sure that you have the right kinds of protection in place with coverage levels that are appropriate for your current needs and means.

 When you experience significant life changes, it’s likely that your insurance needs will shift as well.
 Reviewing your coverage after major changes allows you to continue to provide protection for your loved ones that meets these changing needs.
-The following are examples of events that merit a reassessment of your life insurance needs and coverage.
+So, in addition to your annual review, there are a few instances where you may want to conduct a reassessment of your life insurance needs and coverage.

 When you get married or divorced, it’s likely that you will want to change the beneficiary of your life insurance policy.
 These moves can also change the amount of coverage you need.
 In the thrill of wedding planning or the torment of divorce proceedings, it can be easy to overlook details like your life insurance policy.
 Be sure to include it on your to-do list.